SolidWallOfCode/txn_box/doc/user/ModifierReference.en.rst

 The :code:`else` modifier leaves the feature unchanged unless it is the :code:`NULL` value or is an empty string.
 In that case, the feature is changed to be the value of the modifier.

+hash
+====

+Compute the hash of a feature and take the result modulo the value.
+This modifier requires a value that is a positive integer.

 as-integer
 ==========

-Coared the feature in to an Integer type if possible.
+Coerce the feature to an Integer type if possible.
 If the feature is already an Integer, it is left unchanged.
 If it is a string, it is parsed as an integer string and if that is successfull, the feature is changed to be the resulting integer value.
 If not, the modifier value is used.
 This is the :code:`NULL` value if unspecified.
+That can be detected using the :txb:cmp:`is-empty` or :txb:cmp:`is-null`.